Chinonsoprisca/LITA_CAPSTONE_PROJECT2/README.md

 ### Data Source
 ---
-The data used is Lita_Capsule_Dataset (CustomerData), which was shared by Ladies In Tech Africa (LITA) through LMS, to be downloaded by her enrolled Data Analysis Students for the Lita_Capsule_Project.
+The data used is Lita_Capstone_Dataset (CustomerData), which was shared by Ladies In Tech Africa (LITA) through LMS, to be downloaded by her enrolled Data Analysis Students for the Lita_Capstone_Project.

 ### Tools Used
 ---